Division of Interdisciplinary Programs

 Interdepartmental Studies gives students the opportunity to choose a preapproved plan of study in applied human services, business studies, or health science, or to design an individualized plan of study.
 Each track includes coursework from a variety of departments.
 Interdepartmental Studies offers a BA degree.

 Latina/o/x Studies offers an interdisciplinary perspective on the history, culture, politics, and experiences of Latina/o/x populations in the United States.
-Latina/o/x Studies introduces the peoples that have a long-term presence in the United States and in the Midwest and who are increasingly neighbors, classmates, and coworkers.
+Latina/o/x Studies introduces the peoples who have a long-term presence in the United States and in the Midwest and who are increasingly neighbors, classmates, and coworkers.
 This program offers an undergraduate minor.